 Goal and Purpose

-The goal and purpose of the World Sleep Society is to advance knowledge about sleep, circadian rhythms, sleep health, and sleep disorders worldwide, especially in those parts of the world where this knowledge has not advanced sufficiently.
+The goal and purpose of World Sleep Society is to advance knowledge about sleep, circadian rhythms, sleep health, and sleep disorders worldwide, especially in those parts of the world where this knowledge has not advanced sufficiently.
 This endeavor will promote clinical and scientific information for scientists, health care personnel, and the general public.
-The World Sleep Society will foster international exchanges among scientists, physicians, psychologists, nurses, physician assistants, technologists, and other medical and research personnel interested in the sleep field.
+World Sleep Society will foster international exchanges among scientists, physicians, psychologists, nurses, physician assistants, technologists, and other medical and research personnel interested in the sleep field.
 In this manner it is expected that sleep science and medicine can advance for all populations to improve the quality of life of individuals throughout the world.
-The World Sleep Society will promote world-wide sleep health by advancing public education, supporting public policies related to sleep health, and supporting sleep research.
-World Sleep Society currently represents over 600 individual members, 19 societies.
-It is located in over 50 countries and organizes the World Sleep Congress every other year.
+World Sleep Society will promote world-wide sleep health by advancing public education, supporting public policies related to sleep health, and supporting sleep research.
+World Sleep Society currently represents individual members, societies, and organizes the World Sleep Congress every other year.

 In 2016, World Sleep Federation (WSF) and World Association of Sleep Medicine (WASM) collaborated to found one international organization: World Sleep Society.

 World Sleep Federation (WSF) is an international organization founded in 1988.
 At the time of the collaboration, it comprised of seven charter members including American Academy of Sleep Medicine, Asian

 Sleep Research Society, Australasian Sleep Association, Canadian Sleep Society, European Sleep Research Society, Federation of Latin American Sleep Societies, and Sleep Research Society.
 The charter members represented 53 sleep societies and organizations, and over 12,000 individuals.
 WSF held educational congresses throughout the world every four years with the last meeting in Istanbul, Turkey in 2015.